-Cast the concrete directly on top of the vapor retarder, with no sand in between.

-vapor barrier.
-Differential drying and cracking is better handled with a low water-toconcrete ratio and wetted burlap covering during initial curing.
+Best Practice: A sand layer under the slab or basement floor should never be placed between a vapor retarder and a concrete slab.
+Cast the concrete directly on top of the vapor barrier.
+Differential drying and cracking is better handled with a low water-to-concrete ratio and wetted burlap covering during initial curing.